THE ISSARA MODEL

 worker voice

 We are on the ground, operating as a network, speaking the many languages and dialects of job seekers and workers in Asia.
-Being on the ground, trusted, and connected allows us to receive, cross-check and verify, and action emerging issues, and also safeguard workers reporting and/or suffering abuses.
+Being on the ground, trusted, and connected to both workers and business allows us to receive, cross-check, and action emerging issues.
+As frontline service providers we also safeguard workers reporting issues.

 partnership

-Partnerships with global brands and retailers open up opportunities to engage with their suppliers, the recruiters working with those suppliers, and the workers within these workplaces.
+Partnerships with global brands, retailers, and progressive suppliers and industry leaders open up opportunities to engage with their upstream suppliers, the recruiters working with those suppliers, and the workers within these workplaces.
 Strong partnerships with all these stakeholders across the supply chain create space for worker voice to be heard and responded to in a safe, timely, and effective manner.

 innovation

-Asian workers have smartphones and are savvy.
-Issara develops technologies to help to educate job seekers and workers, and empower worker voice.
-We build it ourselves in-house to ensure worker-centered design and ethical handling of sensitive data.
+So many workers nowadays have smartphones and are savvy.
+Issara develops technologies to help to educate and empower job seekers and workers, and integrate safeguarded worker voice into business systems and data.
+We build these apps ourselves, in-house, to ensure worker-centered design and ethical handling of sensitive data.

 INCLUSIVE LABOR MONITORING (ILM) ACTION NETWORK